Mordziarz/TAILcaller/README.md

 get_polyA_out <- TAILcaller::get_polyA(samples_table = samples_table)

 ```
-WARNING: For reads where tail length estimation failed, the output will be -1 (default failure) or 0 (if the primer anchor was detected but the tail length could not be determined).
+WARNING: For reads where tail length estimation failed, the output will be -1 or 0.

 I recommend running this command before proceeding with further analysis: